 All gate receipts and concession money must be turned into the high school office the day after games.
+There will be 2 gates workers per game.

 11. Leaving School Early

 Students involved in extracurricular activities (ball games, drama productions, etc.) must be in attendance at school and may not leave school early.
 The only exception would be a doctor's appointment, college visit, or by the permission of the principal.
 Students on school-sponsored field trips are considered to be in attendance.